cozy/cozy-stack/docs/mango.md

 }
 ```

-If the number of docs is lower or equal to the limit, next will be false.
+If the number of docs is lower than the limit, next will be false.

 ```json
 {